Ask the Doctors: Peripheral neuropathy develops with other conditions

 A number of diseases and conditions can lead to someone developing peripheral neuropathy.
 It also can be a side effect of some medical treatments.

-Dear Doctors: I would like to know more about peripheral neuropathy.
-Why does someone get peripheral neuropathy?
+Dear Doctors: Why does someone get peripheral neuropathy?
 Are there drugs or treatments that can cure it?

-Dear Reader: Peripheral neuropathy, sometimes referred to simply as neuropathy, refers to symptoms that can arise when certain nerves in the body become damaged.
+Dear Reader: Peripheral neuropathy, or just neuropathy, refers to symptoms that can arise when certain nerves become damaged.

 The condition involves the peripheral nervous system — the vast neural network that allows the body to communicate with the spinal cord and the brain.
 These nerves are involved in physical sensation, the control of movement and involuntary processes such as bladder function, digestion and blood pressure regulation.